35 Restaurant Marketing Ideas: How To Stand Out In Your Community

 Other Ways To Market Your Restaurant

-Create postcards of your restaurant to sell or give away to customers.
+There are tons of fun, unique ways you can easily promote your restaurant to new potential customers.
+This example from JL Beers is a ton of fun for diners.
+They have postcards at all the tables.
 Unique and fun designs representing your restaurant can encourage customers to send them out to family and friends.
 JL Beers allows customers to send postcards from the restaurant for free anywhere.
 For every postcard, the staff yells, “Beer Mail!”

 Samples are a marketing strategy that gives customers a taste of what you’re capable of, leaving them wanting more.
 Olive Garden offers customers three 1oz wine samples to decide which they enjoy most.